 Harrington Could be Headed For Big Season Due to Solid Receiver Corps

-Starting quarterback Joey Harrington struggled to find consistency last season from game to game.
-Much of that could have been attributed to his group of receivers which largely injured.
+Starting quarterback Joey Harrington struggled to find consistency last season from game to game with the Lions.
+Much of that could have been attributed to his group of receivers, which were largely injured.
 This training camp, Harrington seemingly has more depth than most teams have at the position and it's pretty solid talent at that.

-Second-year receiver Roy Williams has done a nice job in camp picking up the offense.
+Second-year receiver Charles Rogers has put together a very solid camp and he showed during last week's game against Pittsburgh that he was all the way back physically from last year's injury.
+Rogers had no problems getting down field or over the middle.
+Meanwhile, first-round pick receiver Roy Williams has done a nice job in camp picking up the offense.
 He and Rogers will form one of the better young starting tandems in the league.

 Harrington may have the best group of young receivers in the NFL--which is certainly a switch from last year.